 Carapace – Tenuta Castelbuono

 Welcome to Italy’s first space-age winery!
 Carapace at the Tenuta Castelbuono in Umbria is undoubtedly one of the world’s greatest and thoroughly 21st-century winery designs, a semicircular cylindrical building that invokes science-fiction films rather than centuries of wine-making in one of Italy’s oldest regions.
 Commissioned by the Lunellli family who purchased the Tenuta Castelbuono estate in 2001, Carapace was designed by their close friend Arnaldo Pomodoro who wanted to merge a modern sculpture reminiscent of a turtle with his beloved Umbrian landscape.

 After six years, Pomodoro’s labor of love finally opened in 2012.
 Surrounded by vineyards in all directions, the dome cellar is an unmissable yet unobtrusive part of the landscape.
-The interior is truly astounding, again invoking a futuristic atmosphere with vibrant shapes, colors and an extremely unorthodox layout.
+The interior is truly astounding, again invoking a futuristic atmosphere with vibrant shapes, colors, and an extremely unorthodox layout.
 It is a winery that has to be seen to be believed!

-Over 100 growers who work for the Nals-Margried cellar invested in a bold, thoroughly modern wine cellar with steel and wood structures well integrated into the concrete main building.
+Over 100 growers who work for the Nals-Margried cellar invested in a bold, thoroughly modern wine cellar with steel and wood structures well integrated into the main concrete building.
 It undoubtedly creates an industrial feel, but one that doesn’t feel obstructive to the mountain scenery.
-Inside the feel is very much clean, industrial design with large and functional business, production and tasting rooms offering unparalleled views of the gorgeous Alto Adige region.
+Inside the feeling is very much clean, industrial design with large and functional business, production and tasting rooms offering unparalleled views of the gorgeous Alto Adige region.